wikteee12/Weather-Station-With-Data-Presentation-ATmega328PB-Xplained-Mini/README.md

 ### My Contribution
 I was responsible for the end-to-end development of the system, which included:
-**Hardware Integration:** Connecting and configuring environmental sensors with the ATmega328 microcontroller **Firmware Development:** Writing the entire C++ code for the microcontroller, including data acquisition and UART transmission logic
+**Hardware Integration:** Connecting and configuring environmental sensors with the ATmega328 microcontroller **Firmware Development:** Writing the entire C code for the microcontroller, including data acquisition and UART transmission logic
 **Desktop Application:** Designing and implementing the PC application for real-time data visualization

 **Project carried out by:**